-Pregame: TinCaps (16-26) vs. Quad Cities (16-26) | Full Count | Journal Gazette
+PREGAME: TinCaps (16-26) vs. Quad Cities (16-26) | Full Count | Journal Gazette

 "Gasser is an athletic, low-slot lefty with an ultra-short arm action and command of three pitches.
 He has east/west touch-and-feel, especially for his slider, which has big length and great back-foot angle against righty batters.
 He can generate swings and misses in the zone with the slider, as well as the fastball, with the heater aided more by its flat angle than its velocity.
 Pitchers with a lower arm slot and loose, athletic deliveries tend to develop good changeups as well, and Gasser already has some feel for locating his, though it has below-average movement."

+Bergert, meanwhile has struggled in May, going 0-2 with a 7.27 ERA in four starts over 17 1/3 innings this month.
+He has surrendered three home runs and 21 total hits in that stretch and his strikeout totals have dropped recently.
+Still, he is the No. 16 prospect in the San Diego farm system.
+Here is what Fangraphs had to say about him:

+"He has a low-90s fastball and good breaking stuff, generating most of his whiffs with breakers in the 78-83 mph range.
+While his breaking ball has enough depth to play as a chase pitch when it’s located, his changeup is now his nastiest offering, falling through a trap door and disappearing beneath the barrels of left-handed hitters."

-The River Bandits will counter Gasser with 22-year-old left-hander Noah Cameron, who will be making just his second appearance in High-A after a call-up from Low-A, where he was excellent.
-The 6-foot-3, 220-pound Cameron was a seventh-round pick out of Central Arkansas in 2021 and likely would have been higher had he not had arm trouble that ended in an August Tommy John surgery.
+The River Bandits will counter with a pair of newcomers to High-A who possess impressive résumés at the lower levels.
+Facing Gasser will be another 22-year-old lefty, Noah Cameron, who will be making just his second appearance in High-A after a call-up from Low-A, where he was excellent.
+The 6-foot-3, 220-pound Cameron was a seventh-round pick out of Central Arkansas in 2021 and likely would have been higher had he not had arm trouble that necessitated an August Tommy John surgery.
 He returned at the start of this year sporting a 94 mph fastball and an excellent curve and change, using them to post a 3.72 ERA with 39 strikeouts and nine walks in 29 innings at Low-A. His first start in High-A was head-turning: four innings, 12 (!) strikeouts, one walk and two runs.
 All three balls that were put in play against him turned into hits.

-The TinCaps will be short a couple of bullpen arms tonight as righty Wen-Hua Sung was placed on the COVID list and left-hander Ryan Och went on the Injured List.
-Och has 26 strikeouts in 13 2/3 innings this season, but has struggled significantly with his command after a red-hot start to the season.

-Outfielder Angel Solarte, who appeared to injure his ankle sliding into second last week, will go on the 7-Day IL, as well.
-On Monday, manager Brian Esposito said Solarte was "a few days" from playing, but it seems as though the injury was somewhat more serious than originally thought.
-Meanwhile, catcher Brandon Valenzuela is out again (but not on the IL) with a sore hip, but Robert Hassell III is back in the lineup after sitting out both games of Thursday's doubleheader, the first games he has missed this year.
+In the latter contest, 2021 fifth-round pick Eric Cerantola will make his High-A debut after posting 29 strikeouts and six walks over 21 1/3 innings at Low-A to start the season.
+The 22-year-old Cerantola is not particularly efficient and has not pitched more than four innings in an outing since April 16, when he struck out 10 over five frames, but he has outstanding stuff and Fangraphs ranked him the No. 33 prospect in the Royals' farm system.

+"Early on in the 2022 season, Cerantola has shown signs of having perhaps reined in the wildness that resulted in the once potential first rounder being left off the Mississippi State postseason roster in 2021," Fangraphs' Eric Longenhagen and Tess Taruskin wrote.
+"Cerantola has huge stuff, sitting in the mid-90s and peaking in the 97-99 mph range at his best.
+He also has a potential plus-plus breaking ball with elite spin."

 dsinn@jg.net